 This research is also verificative, which is a method that aims to test mathematically allegations about the relationship between variables of the problem under investigation in the hypothesis.
-Or in other words, this research will test: the influence of technology readiness on perceived ease of use; the effect of technology readiness on perceived usefulness; the influence of social influence on perceived usefulness; perceived ease of use on perceived usefulness; the influence of perceived ease of use on attitude; the influence of perceived usefulness toward attitude; influence of e-lifestyle on attitude; influence of application online character on attitude; and the influence of attitude on intention to use online booking application.
+Or in other words, this research will test: the influence of technology readiness on perceived ease of use; the effect of technology readiness on perceived usefulness; the influence of social influence on perceived usefulness; the influence of use on perceived usefulness; the influence of perceived ease of use on attitude; the influence of perceived usefulness toward attitude; influence of e-lifestyle on attitude; influence of attitude on intention to use online booking application.